DavidNazareno/dynemcp/packages/create-dynemcp/src/templates/secure-agent/README.md

       operation,
       sensitivity,
       timestamp: new Date().toISOString(),
-      source: 'security-assistant-prompt'
+      source: 'security-assistant-prompt',
     })

     const securityInstructions = {
       public: 'Information can be shared freely.',
+      internal:
-      internal: 'Information for internal use only.
+        'Information for internal use only.
 Do not expose sensitive details.',
+      confidential:
-      confidential: 'Highly sensitive information.
-Minimize disclosure and log all access.'
+        'Highly sensitive information.
+Minimize disclosure and log all access.', }
-    }

     return {
       messages: [
         {